VSAnimator/toss/README.md

 ![Context Menu](app/images/context-menu-demo2.png)

 ## Implementation
-Summarize Me uses the [Text Summarization API](https://market.mashape.com/textanalysis/text-summarization) to extract and summarize important text from a URL or user selected text.
-Text Summarization uses Natural Language Processing and Machine Learning technologies to process text.

-This chrome extension also dabbles with [IBM Watson Developer Cloud](https://www.ibm.com/watson/developercloud/alchemy-language.html) to provide sentiment analysis of the current page.
+Terms of Service Summary uses regular expressions to surface relevant sentences after parsing the page.
+The only package dependencies are [JQuery](https://jquery.com/) and [Mark.js](https://markjs.io/).

-## Test Chrome Extension
+## Test the Chrome Extension
-To load Summarize Me, run ```npm install```, go to chrome://extensions, enable Developer mode and load the app as an unpacked extension.
-Note: you will need to register and use your own API key from [Mashape](https://market.mashape.com/textanalysis/text-summarization).
+To load this extension, run ```npm install```, go to chrome://extensions, enable Developer mode and load the app as an unpacked extension.
+Note: you can also access this extension on the Chrome store using this link (app is unlisted, still in beta phase).

-To experiment with the Alchemy API, run ```npm start``` to start the server.

 ## Contributing
-External contributions in the form of feedback, bug reports or pull requests are always welcome!
+External contributions are most welcome!
+We always are looking to find more categories that will be useful for our users, tune our current pattern-matching pipeline, and most importantly hear about bugs you might find.